wdv4758h/pypy-extradoc/blog/draft/tornado-stm.rst

         self._start_time = time.time()
     File "/home/ubuntu/tornado-stm/tornado/tornado/httpserver.py", line 455, in __init__
         self._start_time = time.time()
     ...

-There are only three kinds of conflicts, they are described in `stm source <https://bitbucket.org/pypy/pypy/src/6355617bf9a2a0fa8b74ae17906e4a591b38e2b5/rpython/translator/stm/src_stm/stm/contention.c?at=stmgc-c7>`_, Here we see that two theads call into external function (get current time), and we can not rollback any of them, so one of them must wait till the other transaction finishes.
+There are only three kinds of conflicts, they are described in `stm source <https://bitbucket.org/pypy/pypy/src/6355617bf9a2a0fa8b74ae17906e4a591b38e2b5/rpython/translator/stm/src_stm/stm/contention.c?at=stmgc-c7>`_, Here we see that two threads call into external function to get current time, and we can not rollback any of them, so one of them must wait till the other transaction finishes.
 For now we can hack around this by disabling this timing - this is only